SHAPE Involve and Engage: frequently asked questions

 I currently hold another British Academy award, can I still apply?

-Yes, current award holders are eligible to apply, with two exceptions.
-If you will hold a Mid-Career Fellowship or Wolfson Fellowship which will be active between October 2023 and October 2024 you are not eligible to apply, because these awards include support for public engagement and your engagement activities should be delivered using the funding from your existing award.
+Yes, current award holders are eligible to apply, with three exceptions.
+If you will hold a Mid-Career Fellowship or Wolfson Fellowship which will be active between April 2027 and December 2028 you are not eligible to apply, because these awards include support for public engagement and your engagement activities should be delivered using the funding from your existing award.
+Previous successful Award Holders of SHAPE’s pilot programme are not eligible to reapply.

 I’m not sure I can apply this year, will the scheme be running next year?